-- 33 Recital 12 of the COMMISSION REGULATION (EU) 2018/1881, stipulates that "to allow for adequate assessment of the relevance of any physicochemical, toxicological and ecotoxicological information for the different nanoforms, the test material should be appropriately characterised.
-For the same reasons, test conditions documented and a scientific justification for the relevance and adequacy of the utilised test material as well as documentation for the relevance and adequacy of the information obtained from means other than testing for the different nanoforms should be provided." - As explained in section 1.2.1.3, you have provided information on dissolution (2018a-c, 2019a-c) on only one nanoform potentially relevant to the Set of Nanoforms.
+However, you have not provided all required characterisation parameters of the particles of the test material, as listed under Section 2.4.2.to 2.4.5 of REACH Annex VI.
+Namely, you have not specified the particle size distribution, the purity of the crystal phase and the shape of the particles of the test material. - Similarly, you have provided information on dissolution (2018a-c, 2019a-c) on nanoform potentially relevant to the Set.
 You have reported only few characterisation parameters of the test material.
-Specifically, you have reported .
-However, you have not provided all required characterisation parameters of the particles of the test material, as listed under Section 2.4.2.to 2.4.5 of REACH Annex VI.
-Namely, you have not specified the particle size distribution, the aspect ratio, the purity of the crystal phase and the shape of the particles of the test material.

-35 In the absence of appropriate characterisation of the test material used in the generation of the data, it is not possible to conclude whether the tested nanoform is representative for the nanoforms included in the Set.
+Specifically, you have reported However, you have not provided all required characterisation parameters of the particles of the test material, as listed under Section 2.4.2.to 2.4.5 of REACH Annex VI.
+Namely, you have not specified the particle size distribution, the purity of the crystal phase, the aspect ratio and the shape of the particles of the test material. - In the absence of appropriate characterisation of the test material used in the generation of the data, it is not possible to conclude whether the tested nanoforms are representative for the nanoforms included in the Set.
 Hence, cannot be concluded that the data provided in the justification is relevant for a nanoform in a specific set.
-Therefore, it cannot be concluded that the hazard assessment of the nanoforms in this Set can be performed jointly.

-1.2.2.5.
-Missing justification for joint exposure assessment of the Set of Nanoforms

-- 36 Annex VI of REACH regulation requires a justification to demonstrate that a variation within the boundaries of the Set of Nanoforms does not affect joint performance of the hazard assessment, exposure assessment and risk assessment of the nanoforms. - 37 Section 4 of the 'Appendix for nanoforms applicable to the Guidance on Registration and Substance Identification' (Version 2.0 - January 2022, page 22-23) states that a justification must be provided as to "why the exposure (...) can also be performed jointly for the set of nanoforms".
+Therefore, it cannot be concluded that the hazard assessment of the nanoforms in this Set can be performed jointly. - 1.2.2.5.
+Missing justification for joint exposure assessment of the Set of Nanoforms - Annex VI of REACH regulation requires a justification to demonstrate that a variation within the boundaries of the Set of Nanoforms does not affect joint performance of the hazard assessment, exposure assessment and risk assessment of the nanoforms. - Section 4 of the 'Appendix for nanoforms applicable to the Guidance on Registration and Substance Identification' (Version 2.0 January 2022, page 22-23) states that a justification must be provided as to "why the exposure (...) can also be performed jointly for the set of nanoforms".
 It specifically requires that "a common conclusion on exposure assessment can be reached for the set".
 This is demonstrated when the potential release is similar for all the nanoforms with regards to all their respective exposure routes.
-For example, for airborne exposure, this is demonstrated by similar value of dustiness (or by using a dustiness value that is conservative); for aquatic exposure, it is demonstrated as a minimum by similar dispersion stability, dissolution behaviour and surface functionalisation of all nanoforms within the set. - 38 While you provide information on dissolution (2018a-c, 2019a-c) and dustiness (2014) which are relevant properties for the assessment of the exposure, this information is not relevant to the Set of Nanoforms as explained in sections 1.2.1.3 and 1.2.1.4 above.
-As a consequence, you have not demonstrated that the potential release of the nanoforms is similar and that the exposure assessment of all the nanoform in the Set can be performed jointly.

-39 Therefore, it is not demonstrated that a common conclusion on exposure assessment can be reached for the Set.
+For example, for airborne exposure, this is demonstrated by similar value of dustiness (or by using a dustiness value that is conservative); for aquatic exposure, it is demonstrated as a minimum by similar dispersion stability, dissolution behaviour and surface functionalisation of all nanoforms within the set. - While you provide information on dissolution (2018a-c, 2019a-c) and dustiness (2014) which are relevant properties for the assessment of the exposure, this information is not relevant to the Set of Nanoforms as explained in sections 1.2.1.3 and 1.2.1.4 above.
+As a consequence, you have not demonstrated that the potential release of the nanoforms is similar and that the exposure assessment of all the nanoform in the Set can be performed jointly. - Therefore, it is not demonstrated that a common conclusion on exposure assessment can be reached for the Set.
 Hence, the risk assessment of the Set of Nanoforms cannot be performed jointly.